MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 /**
  * guard Statement
  * like an if statement, executes statements depending on the Boolean value of an expression.
- * requires "esle" clause unlike if (where "else" is optional) */ func greet(person: [String: String]) {
+ * requires "else" clause unlike if (where "else" is optional) */ func greet(person: [String: String]) {
+    // if the dictionary passed in the argument contains `name` property, store that in the variable, otherwise store the else block.
-    guard let name = person["name"] else {
+    // so we know the name property will never be empty when used guard let name = person["name"] else {
         print("No name is applied, nothing will be called after this return underneth") return